 Apple has packed a lot of technology into the Watch, including a number of sensors for tracking movement, speed, and calories burned.
 It also has a built-in heart rate monitor that can accurately track just how hard you are working at any given time.
 This does away with the bulky chest straps that we’ve all used in the past, which is reason enough to be interested in the device alone.
 Those sensors are said to be highly sensitive, allowing the device to know when you’re working hard, and when you’re slacking off.

 But Apple says those sensors will be active at all times, tracking what you do not only during your workout, but also throughout the rest of the day too.
 If you elect to climb the stairs, rather than take the elevator, the watch will know it, and add the extra exercise to your records.
 Over time, it will learn about your routine, and help set new goals designed to help you improve performance.
 In a sense, it will become a virtual coach, giving you incentives to strive to improve.
 Apple has big plans for HealthKit, and this is probably where the Watch is most likely to appeal to outdoor athletes.
 Additionally, the HealthKit system is open to all app developers to use, which means we’ll probably see apps like Strava and Map My Ride integrating into it as well.
 This holds a lot of promise for helping us improve how we run, bike, climb, or do just about any of our other favorite activities.
-Just don’t plan on taking it swimming, as the Apple Watch is water resistant, not water proof.
+Just don’t plan on taking it swimming, as the Apple Watch is water resistant

 There are a lot of unknowns about the Apple Watch at the moment, and hopefully those things will be made clear prior to launch.
 For instance, battery life remains a big concern with Apple CEO Tim Cook mentioning multiple times throughout the keynote how the Watch would be able to function “all day.”
 That doesn’t bode well for those of us who aren’t use to charging a watch on a daily basis the way we do a cell phone.
 My Suunto Ambit can usually go ten days or more between charges, even with daily runs using GPS.
 That said, even that took me some time to get use to.
 While we don’t know just yet what to exactly expect out of the Apple Watch’s battery, I’d be willing to venture a guess that this thing will be charging alongside your iPhone every night.